 The vineyard and producer also play a role.
 Both have a track record.
-Thus I was intrigued on a recent visit to the central coast of California when I spied a vertical of five vintages of Hanzell chardonnay from the 1990s on the wine list at Angel Oak, the fine-dining restaurant at the Ritz-Carlton Bacara in Goleta, just north of Santa Barbara.
+Thus I was intrigued on a visit not long ago to the central coast of California when I spied a vertical of five vintages of Hanzell Chardonnay from the 1990s on the wine list at Angel Oak, the fine-dining restaurant at the Ritz-Carlton Bacara in Goleta, just north of Santa Barbara.

 It wasn’t cheap at $275, but the sommelier assured me the wine had been stored properly (I believe he said at a temp of 54 degrees) in the impressive Bacara wine cellar, which includes more than 1,000 selections.
 The label was in excellent condition and the ullage (the space between the bottom of the cork and the liquid in the wine bottle) was pristine.